UMass Boston

 The Student Success Center curriculum plans for all CSM majors to help you plan your path to graduation.
 Whether you’re starting fresh or as a transfer student, you can see where you should start, the order in which the department wants you to take your major classes, and how to finish at a pace that's right for you.

-Below you will find degree specific four-year plans and sample course syllabi.
-The four year plans were created by academic departments to help you stay on track and complete graduation requirements.
+Below you will find 'plans to graduation' and sample course syllabi.
+The plans were created by academic departments to help you stay on track and complete graduation requirements.
 These plans should be used in conjunction with your degree audit to show you the necessary order of courses so that pre-requisites are met for higher level classes and encourage you to take classes that complement each other in the same semester.
-The plans also reflect general UMass Boston degree requirements, which you can read more about here
+The plans also reflect general UMass Boston degree requirements, which you can read more about here.

 Biochemistry